 What type of collaboration will advance innovation while reducing unnecessary costs?

-Education needs to leverage the power of a common architecture built on open, community-governed standards that allow an institution to quickly and easily customize their edtech environment, thus creating an ecosystem that enables and supports creativity.
-Such a platform would reduce investment on repetitive integrations, lower barriers to entry, and focus investment on educational innovation.
+Education needs to leverage the power of an open ecosystem enabled by community-governed standards that allow an institution to quickly and easily customize their edtech environment, thus creating a teaching and learning environment that enables and supports creativity and customization.
+Such an environment would reduce investment on repetitive integrations, lower barriers to entry, and focus investment on educational innovation to improve outcomes.